Juusoz/Biqu-B1-Dual-extrusion-BLTouch-firmware/README.md

 Copy the firmware.bin into an SD card and insert it into the SD card slot in the middle of the printer.
 The one in the front is for the screen.

 # Cura profile
-1.  add a new Custom FFF printer.
+1. Add a new Custom FFF printer.

 ![Cura machine settings 0](https://user-images.githubusercontent.com/48849652/143470194-77956637-4b54-460d-8db9-5b7af5cb0d05.jpg)